tiffanyq/2022-messenger-wrapped/README.md

 - some sort of terminal, command shell, etc to run the Python script in

 ## Messenger Wrapped uses the following external resources:
-- [Google Fonts](https://fonts.google.com/) - provides the font Montserrat
+- [Google Fonts](https://fonts.google.com/) - provides the font Montserrat and pause and play icons
 - [p5.js](https://p5js.org/) - used to generate shapes for profile picture and background

 ## How to use Messenger Wrapped